-The Five Stages of Adoption Process in Marketing
+The Five Stages of the Adoption Process in Marketing

 Published September 14th, 2020